LiamJPOS/japanese-mt-ie-pipeline/README.md

 The first step in any NLP project is the collection of data to create a corpus.
 For this project, Wikipedia articles were chosen.
 Wikipedia articles are useful for IE as they are written in a consistently structured way that are useful for traning machine learning models.
 They have resources for many languages, and building a corpus using them is easy using wikidumps.

-A Wikidump provides a collection of Wikipedia articles listed on Wikipedia in a specific language and for a specified date.
+A wikidump provides a collection of Wikipedia articles listed on Wikipedia in a specific language and for a specified date.
 This can be performed with open-source Python modules and usually extracts articles, including image placement, infoboxes, reference links, and text body in an XML file.
+A wikidump of Japanese articles can be found at http://shinra-project.info/?lang=en categorised by Sekine's Extended Named Entity Heirarchy (see https://www.semanticscholar.org/paper/Extended-Named-Entity-Hierarchy-Sekine-Sudo/f664c4a6aee50411f1db79999fd5e7c88a35b926) and is used in this project.

+## Step 2: Data Cleaning